 Create one (1) full-time job (1,750 hours/year or 33.65 hours/week*) for every $10,000 of grant funding;

-Business location of applicant fits any of the following: in a low income area of the City; within walking distance to one or more of these areas; or, easily accessible form these areas via public transportation;
+Business location of applicant fits any of the following: in a low income area of the City; within walking distance to one or more of these areas; or, easily accessible from these areas via public transportation;

 Net new jobs created with the help of the grant are marketed to low/moderate income** Portland residents, resulting in at least 51% of these jobs going to this population.
 As an example, if two jobs are created to meet grant requirements, then both must be filled by low/moderate income Portland residents.